Fergie's Fledglings: Late 1980s Fledglings

 Of the original batch of Fledglings, only Martin and Sharpe made more than 100 appearances for Manchester United, and they and Robins made important contributions towards two of Ferguson's first trophies – the FA Cup in 1990 and the UEFA Cup Winners' Cup in 1991.
 Martin scored the winning goal in the 1990 FA Cup final replay against Crystal Palace.
 However, Sharpe was the only one of this group of players left at the club by the end of the 1993–94 season, and by the time he was sold to Leeds United in August 1996, he had played in three title-winning teams, two FA Cup-winning teams, and also won both a Cup Winners' Cup, a Football League Cup and three FA Community Shields, and he was voted PFA Young Player of the Year in 1991.
 He also won eight England caps, but the second half of his career was largely disappointing and he played his last senior game In 2002 at the age of 31.

 Mark Robins was the only member of the original batch of fledglings to enjoy any major success with other clubs.
-After being sold to Norwich City in 1992, he scored 15 goals as his new club finished third in the new Premier League, and also achieved promotion and a Football League Cup triumph with his next club Leicester City, continuing his playing career into the 21st century at a lower level, and going on to succeed in management with Coventry City.
+After being sold to Norwich City in 1992, he scored 15 goals as his new club finished third in the new Premier League, and also achieved promotion and a Football League Cup triumph with his next club Leicester City.
+Robins would finish his playing career well into the 21st century at the lower levels and upon retirement moved straight into club management, most notably winning two promotions and a Football League Trophy at Coventry City.